Cognigy/Documentation/docs/en/docs/ai-copilot/configuration.md

 The AI Copilot workspace is based on a customizable grid layout where widgets can be added to display different information.

-The gird is fully customizable and gives you the possibility to configure the number of columns, rows, as well as the gaps between them.
+The grid is fully customizable and gives you the possibility to configure the number of columns, rows, as well as the gaps between them.

 ## Tile ID